 Von Der Pool has dedicated her career to the importance of healthy living, committing herself to heal with food, promoting self-empowerment and personal health through consciously engaging with nutrition.
-After a near-death experience at the age of 16, a pivotal moment that impacted her like an awakening, she adopted a plant-based diet as part of her own healing.
+After a near-death experience at the age of 16, a pivotal moment that impacted her like an awakening, she adopted a plant-based diet as part of her healing.

-As she continued along her personal wellness journey, delving deeper into the world of self-healing, she took the principles of “food as medicine” to the next level by integrating energy healing into her culinary process.
+As she continued along her wellness journey, delving deeper into the world of self-healing, she took the principles of “food as medicine” to the next level by integrating energy healing into her culinary process.

 THE INTERSECTION of FOOD and ENERGY:

 We learned about the concept of metaphysical mealtimes from Dr. Will Cole, but Von Der Pool refers to the subtle aspect of food quite literally.
 Combining her passions for energy work and cooking, she cooks with the knowledge that certain foods, spices, and herbs are medicinal in their own right.
 In addition, her introspective practices moved her to learn various meditation and energy healing teachings, like Joheir, Marma, and Reiki.